RyanMcG/manners/README.md

   the validation libraries to *manners* in that it is based on the simple application of predicates.
 However, its use does not differ greatly from *validateur* or *mississippi*.
-It also provides [a helpful suite of predicates and higher-order predicate generating functions][valip.predicates] which are compatible with *manners* (since they are just predicates).
+It also provides [a helpful suite of predicates and higher-order, predicate generating functions][valip.predicates] which are compatible with *manners* (since they are just predicates).

 Clearly validating maps is a common problem in Clojure.
 A common use case is the web application which needs to validate its parameters.
 Another is custom maps without a strongly defined (i.e. typed) schema.

-Although it may be less common I find there is a are cases where validating arbitrary values is very useful.
+Although it may be less common I find there are cases where validating arbitrary values is very useful.
 None of the above work with non-maps nor could they be easily modified to do so because they are, by design meant for keyed data structures.

 Having been primarily doing Rails development for my, so far, short professional career I've become accustomed to keyed errors but I have rarely found much value